pboling/exception_notification/README.md

  notifiable { method }
 * Can notify of errors in Rake tasks using 'NotifiedTask.new' instead of 'task' when writing tasks
 * Works with Hoptoad Notifier, so you can notify via SEN and/or Hoptoad for any particular errors.
-* Tested with Rails 2.3.x, should work with Rails 2.2.x, and is apparently not yet compatible with Rails 3.
+* Tested with Rails 2.3.x, should work with Rails 2.2.x, and is apparently **not compatible with Rails 3 or 4**.

 The email includes information about the current request, session, and environment, and also gives a backtrace of the exception.

 This gem is based on the wonderful exception_notification plugin created by Jamis Buck.
 I have modified it extensively and merged many of the improvements from a dozen or so other forks.
 It remains a (mostly) drop in replacement with greatly extended functionality and customization options.
 I keep it up to date with the work on the core team's branch.

 The venerable [original is here](http://github.com/rails/exception_notification)

 The current version of this gem is a git fork of the original and has been updated to include the latest improvements from the original, and many improvements from the other forks on github.
 I merge them in when I have time, and when the changes fit nicely with the enhancements I have already made.

-This fork of Exception Notifier is in production use on several large websites (top 5000).
+This fork of Exception Notifier is (or was at some point) in production use on several large websites (top 5000).

 ## Installation as RubyGem